 This first appeared as a topic on the forum 40konline.com.
 To return to my batrep registry, click here.

 Hey, everyone.
-I am writing this to be a reflection of my first 10 games that Iíve played with guard, containing lessons learned, along with some other ideas, as well as a request for input as for how I should continue from here.
-First, here is a registry of my games:
+I am writing this to be a reflection of my third 10 games that Iíve played with guard, containing lessons learned, along with some other ideas, as well as a request for input as for how I should continue from here.

 My record after the first set was 8-1-1